gabis96/ML-models-comparison/README.md

 Regression Models on World Happiness
 ==============================

-This project curates and unifies all World Happiness datasets, including the last year.
-Regression is used to tackle missing values imputation and predictive analysis for extrapolating 2023-behaviour.
-Several regression models are apply, evaluated and compare.
-It surely extends the current work available online.
+This project curates and unifies all World Happiness datasets, including the one from last year.
+An extensive data cleaning process is done, and afterwards exploratory analysis is used to find insights from the data.
+Regression is used to tackle missing values imputation and build predictive models, these are evaluated and compared.

+This repository extends the current work available online and aims to predict World Happiness for 2023.

 The results of this study will be published on my personal [blog](https://gabrielarscp.wixsite.com/gabsdatascience/blog).